How does it feel like to have dreams?

 Just as I graduated from kindergarten, my mother was scammed by her colleagues.
 In a blink, we lost everything, our rice fields, our house, and all our belongings.
 The sudden shift from a life of comfort to one of struggle was unreal to me.
 With no other options, my mother made the difficult decision to work abroad as a TKW (Indonesian migrant worker) to support us.
 I was in the second grade of primary school when she left, and my grandparents took on the responsibility of raising me.

 Living with my grandparents brought a new set of challenges.
-My grandfather, a construction worker, was a strong man who tried to provide as best as he could.
-He would paddle his bicycle from Bondowoso to Situbondo every day to support us.
-My grandmother managed the household and took care of me.
-Their support was my pillar of strength during this hard time.
+My grandfather worked construction and did everything he could to keep us afloat.
+He pedaled his bicycle from Bondowoso to Situbondo every day just to earn enough for the family.
+My grandmother held the household together and looked after me.
+Their support was the backbone that kept me standing during those years.

 A house where I used to live